fabiosoutto/fabiosoutto/README.md

 ## Hi, i'm Fabio Soutto!✡️

-I am a Full Web Developer.
+I am a Full Web Developer and WordPress Expert.
 I have a degree in Human Resources Management in 2020 and I worked at a Digital Agency where I developed personal and institutional websites for products and services, landing pages, virtual stores.

 I am responsible, dynamic, creative, organized, with a good attitude and a high level of communication to carry out the tasks.
 I have the initiative to solve problems efficiently, achieve goals and present the best solutions to customers.